 Consistency means that you either get up-to-date data or you get no data at all.
 However, you never get out-of-date data.
 Availability means that you always be able to get data, but it may not be up-to-date.
 Partition Tolerance means that the system does not crash if the servers are split into more than one group.

 As you may have guessed, the P part is not optional, so you can only really pick between CP and AP.
-AP systems are often referred to as eventually consistent, showing that if the system is left alone long enough, all nodes will eventually become consistent.
+Furthermore, AP systems are often referred to as eventually consistent, showing that all nodes will eventually become consistent if the system is left alone long enough.

 If you want to learn more about distributed systems, we recommend watching Tim Berglunds talk on the matter.